bird-house/flyingpigeon/docs/source/descriptions/index.rst

 Weather Regimes
 ---------------

-Calculation of weatherregimes based on pressure patterns (kmean method).
-The processes is performing a pattern clusterfication for observations data ( NCEP ) as well as to model data. both results are compared
+Calculation of weather regimes based on pressure patterns (k-means clustering method).
+The processes clusters data into a predefined number of clusters.
+Performed on observation data ( NCEP ) and model data and the results of the clustering are compared.

 processing stepps:

-* fetching observation data
+* fetch observation data
-* fetching model data
+* fetch model data